 - Therefore, the idea of competitiveness and of competition is strengthened.
 Collaboration with others is often understood as outcome-related, intentional activity.
 In contrast, education emphasizing on community development or on collective impact seeks to emphasize on the quality of collaboration.

-- The organisation of activities is goal-related and related to the intention of the owner(s).
+- The organization of activities is goal-related and related to the intention of the owner(s).
 In contrast, other approaches emphasize on the ethical aspects of social organization – building fair, democratic, inclusive, transparent and participatory institutions.
 Ownership is here a fluid category.

 - The social goal of entrepreneurship is the entrepreneurial activity, not necessarily in its social impact or its social business model.
 Therefore, social entrepreneurship takes care to integrate a social reinvestment and/or a socially relevant product/service into business models.